 Did You Like This Email?

 If you did, great.
-You'll probably also enjoy a podcast I did with Amy Hoy and Keith Perhac recently, which covers this topic and a couple of others.
+You'll probably also enjoy a podcast I did with Amy Hoy and Keith Perhac, which covers this topic and a couple of others.
 See here to listen to it and/or read the transcript.

 I've got a request for you.
-I'm getting married next month and if you're not getting a heck of a lot of value out of email from me I don't really see any need to be in an email client when I could be with her.
+I'm blessed with a wife and daughter.
+If you're not getting a heck of a lot of value out of email from me, I don't really see any need to be in an email client when I could be with them.
 If you think this email was worthwhile to you, a) click that Reply button in your email client, b) tell me what specifically you are going to do with this information, and c) tell me what topic you'd most like to hear about next.
 All emails go straight to me, naturally.

 Until next time.